freelan-developers/teapot/docs/source/the_party_file.rst

 The :term:`party file`
 **********************

-The :term:`party file` is at the heart of **tea-party**.
+The :term:`party file` is at the heart of **teapot**.
 It describes the different third-party softwares to build, and how to build them.

 Structure
 =========

 The :term:`party file` is a YAML file whose root element is a dictionary.
-While YAML files can make use of a lot of complex data structures, **tea-party** only makes use of the common ones, namely:
+While YAML files can make use of a lot of complex data structures, **teapot** only makes use of the common ones, namely:

  - dictionaries
  - lists